wiredmatt/monolitik/README.md

 ## Usage

-There are 6 packages in this monorepo:
+There are 6 main packages in this monorepo:

 * backend
   - **db**: Prisma models & DB interface